 Unless you’ve tried Vietnamese coffee, the sweetness of the condensed milk might come as a shock.
-You can ask for Teh Tarik kurang manis which in Malay means “less sweet” or Teh-C which comes with unsweetened evaporated milk.
-Even so, I’ve often found that sugar will still be added, therefore the word kosong, meaning nil or zero, will help indicate you’re a sugar-free customer.
+You can ask for Teh Tarik kurang manis, which in Malay means “less sweet”, or Teh-C, which comes with unsweetened evaporated milk.
+Even so, I’ve often found that sugar will still be added, therefore including the word kosong, meaning nil or zero, will help indicate you’re a sugar-free customer.

 I have huge affection for Teh Tarik.
 My wanderings through Malaysia and Singapore wouldn’t have been the same without it.
 I even had a go at making it while staying at the brilliant Back Home Hostel in Kuala Lumpur who organize a Teh Tarik tea-time for guests twice a week.

-TIP: Try Teh Tarik with ginger for a little extra kick!
+TIP: Try Teh Tarik with ginger for extra kick!